Maple vs Walnut Cutting Board 2026: Which is Better? [30-Day Test]?

 • Softer: More prone to deep gouges if you use a cleaver aggressively.

 • Needs more oil: The open pores drink mineral oil faster.
-Plan to oil it monthly.
+Plan to oil it monthly with a food-safe conditioner.

 Best for: Gifts, open kitchens, charcuterie boards, and cooks who value aesthetics.